-The City's new rooming house ordinance was drafted by the Student and Neighborhood Relations Commission in response to concerns from San Marcos residents about excessive night-time noise, additional neighborhood traffic and lack of street parking.
-The new ordinance went into effect in August 2008, just prior to the start of the new college/university school year.
+The City's rooming house ordinance was drafted by the Student and Neighborhood Relations Commission in response to concerns from San Marcos residents about excessive night-time noise, additional neighborhood traffic and lack of street parking.
+The new ordinance went into effect in August 2008.

-“This ordinance will prevent single family homes from being used in a commercial manner,” explained City Manager Jack Griffin.
+“This ordinance prevents single family homes from being used in a commercial manner,” explained City Manager Jack Griffin.
 “The goal is to preserve residential character in our neighborhoods and maintain the quality of life that residents expect.”